microsoft/health-architectures/Postman/README.md

 ## Step 6 - Test Azure API for FHIR with Postman

-1. In Postman, click on `Collections` on the left, select the `FHIR Calls` collection, and then select the `GET List Metadata` call.
+1. In Postman, click on `Collections` on the left, select the `FHIR CALLS` collection, and then select the `GET List Metadata` call.
 Your Postman interface should look something like this:

 <img src="./docs/images/Screenshot_2022-02-17_101024_edit2.png" height="328">